Winners and Losers of Philadelphia Eagles' Week 1 Performance

 That was preceded by an Eagles fumble, which Wentz will also get the blame for.
 He threw a pass to the flat backwards and too high for Agholor, and the Redskins pounced.

-Added onto those untimely turnovers were eight penalties for 76 yards that the Eagles committed, five of which came from the offense.
-All too often, Eagles drives were thwarted by penalties.
+Added on to those untimely turnovers were eight penalties for 76 yards that the Eagles committed, five of which came from the offense.
+All too often, Philly drives were thwarted by penalties.

 Winner: Carson Wentz and His Weapons